 Abscess forms around the root of the teeth or in between your gums.
 The pus accumulation can damage the tissue and surrounding teeth.
 The infection can also spread to the rest of the body if not treated.

 An abscess is a dental emergency because it poses a danger to your health.
 Contact our dentist if you notice any painful pimples on the gums.
 To ease the pain, you can rinse the mouth with mild saltwater several times a day.

 Tiny objects stuck in your teeth can cause pain and injuries.
 But, before you come to the dentist for treatment, try flossing gently to remove the object.
 If impossible to do so, then get dental assistance.
 Never use a pin, needle, or sharp object to remove the objects because they can cut your gums.

 Oral emergencies are dangerous, and you should seek treatment immediately to stop any further complications.
-Visit Fox Creek Family Dental for assistance.
+Visit Fox Creek Dental by Espire for assistance.
 We offer emergency dentistry in Westminster, among other dental procedures.